 Alternative Funding Models: Businesses already partner with non-profits to donate, depending on the season or other circumstances.
 Given the current funding situation, the round-up initiative may not be necessary at this time.

-Action Establish a food donation and rescue fund through a point-of-sale "Round Up" fee at the register.
+Action Establish a food donation and rescue fund through a voluntary point-of-sale "Round Up" fee at the register.

-This proposal aims to create a sustainable funding program by implementing a "Round Up" fee at the point of sale for all food retailers.
+This proposal aims to create a sustainable funding program by implementing a voluntary "Round Up" fee at the point of sale for all food retailers.
 Customers would have the option to round up their purchase totals to the nearest dollar, with the difference going into a state-controlled fund.
 The funds collected would then be distributed annually to eligible and registered Hunger Relief Organizations (HROs) across Washington State.

 The money raised would directly support the efforts of HROs in rescuing and recovering surplus food.
 This initiative addresses the critical need for funding mechanisms to bolster HROs and reduce food waste, while engaging consumers in supporting food recovery efforts.
 This recommendation aligns with efforts to expand funding for food recovery programs and strengthen the state’s food donation infrastructure.